Girl Gone Gourmet

 Blueberry Breakfast Casserole

-This blueberry breakfast casserole is perfect for a holiday brunch or breakfast.
+This blueberry breakfast casserole is perfect for brunch or breakfast.
 It’s a breakfast bake with blueberry bagels, cream cheese, and frozen blueberries that bake together in a rich custard.
-The top is toasty and the inside is custardy-soft and it feeds a crowd.
+The top is toasty, and the inside is custardy-soft.
+You can assemble it the night before and bake it in the morning for an easy breakfast that serves a crowd.

-This blueberry breakfast casserole is also known as a bread pudding but instead of serving it for dessert you serve it for breakfast – ideally, a holiday breakfast because if there’s any excuse to break out the decadent breakfast bakes it’s during the holidays, right?
+This blueberry breakfast casserole is also known as a bread pudding, but instead of serving it for dessert, you serve it for breakfast – ideally, a holiday breakfast because if there’s any excuse to break out the decadent breakfast bakes, it’s for a holiday breakfast or brunch, right?

 Unlike other similar breakfast casseroles, it has a surprising (well, at least to me) ingredient: blueberry bagels.